 Move over strawberries, blueberries, and cranberries.
-There’s a “new” berry in town.
+There’s a “new” wonder berry in town.
 It’s common knowledge that berries are a rich nutrient food.
-Yet, it’s likely you haven’t heard about the bilberry and all its wonderful health properties.

 The super health properties of the bilberry are known to come from the plant’s pigments called anthocyanosides, which contain one of the richest sources of antioxidants.
 One of the benefits of antioxidants is that they search the body for free radicals with the objective of helping to prevent or reverse cell damage.2

 The bilberry has a long history especially in Europe.
 Bilberry started growing in popularity in the 16th century when herbalists used it for a variety of ailments including lung, liver, and menstrual ailments.
 The bilberry claim to fame happened during World War II when British Royal Air Force pilots discovered the benefits of the berry for vision.
 When pilots consumed the bilberry before a night mission, they found a significant improvement in vision.2

 The power of this berry lies in a phytochemical mix of compounds, such as flavonols, tannins, phenolic acids, and anthocyanins.
 Of all the different types of berries, bilberry has the greatest concentration of anthocyanins.
 All the compounds are redox-active antioxidants and iron chelators, and naturally occurring in red, blue, and purple-colored fruits, and vegetables.3

 Bilberries are low in calories and rich in nutrients.
 Just 100 grams of bilberries contain 44 calories, .7 grams protein, 11.5 g of carbohydrates, and only .5 g of fat.
 Ensure you know how to get all your nutrients by discovering below what the bilberry is loaded with in both vitamins and minerals4: